nczmoo/dcs100/readme.md

     ART
         replace enter and exit buttons with forward and backward images
         key icon needs to be brighter (barely visible on store) flash health bar when you're hit
-    x ui.store log is populating before win is populating ui reels caption not poulating with wins
     be able to unlock more lines
-    repair armor not automatically being drunk when armor is at 0 implement all drawn monsters
+    implement all drawn monsters
     theres not enough contrast between armor bar bg and when its empty